 We edit books

-, mostly but not exclusively science fiction and fantasy, for Tor Books
+, mostly but not exclusively science fiction and fantasy, for the Tor Publishing Group

-In 2007, 2010, and 2013, Patrick won science fiction’s Hugo Award for Best Editor, Long Form.
+In 2007, 2010, and 2013, Patrick himself won science fiction’s Hugo Award for Best Editor, Long Form.
 He thinks there are a bunch of other editors in the field who deserve similar recognition.
-This doesn’t mean he isn’t delighted when he’s a finalist.

 We also teach writing.
-Every year, we’re among the instructors at Viable Paradise on Martha’s Vineyard.
-Together and separately we’ve also taught at a variety of other workshops.
-Patrick has been a weekend instructor at Clarion and has twice taught at Clarion West, but really, we’re best as a team.
+We’re among the regular instructors at Viable Paradise on Martha’s Vineyard.
+Together and separately we’ve taught at a variety of other workshops as well.

-Patrick occasionally edits anthologies.
+Patrick has edited some anthologies.
 The first volume of his Starlight original anthology series won the World Fantasy Award, and individual stories in the series won various Hugo and Nebula awards.
 Among the many distinguished stories in the three Starlights were the debut appearances of Susanna Clarke and Greg van Eekhout.
 Wrote Kirkus: “Superior…There hasn’t been an original anthology series so consistently satisfying since Damon Knight’s Orbit.”
-Patrick also edited the YA-oriented reprint volumes New Skies and New Magics, and (with Jane Yolen) The Year’s Best Science Fiction and Fantasy for Teens.
+Patrick also edited the YA-oriented reprint volumes New Skies and New Magics, and (with Jane Yolen, in 2004) The Year’s Best Science Fiction and Fantasy for Teens.
 VOYA called New Skies “the finest collection of SF short stories published specifically for young adult readers in recent memory”; Locus called New Skies and New Magics “a first-rate selection of some of the best short SF and fantasy of recent years”; and Booklist called the Year’s Best a “strong, accessible collection...of real appeal to teen readers.”
-More recently, Patrick has edited, with David G. Hartwell, a 250,000-word reprint anthology of science fiction by writers who came to prominence since the turn of the new century: Twenty-First Century Science Fiction, forthcoming from Tor on November 5, 2013, and (in the UK) from Constable & Robinson on November 21, 2013.
+A Korean publisher issued handsome editions of New Magics and New Magics, and while Patrick was sent copies, they were lost in a move and he’d love to replace them.
+More recently, Patrick edited, with the late David G. Hartwell, a 250,000-word reprint anthology of science fiction by writers who came to prominence since the turn of the new century: Twenty-First Century Science Fiction, published in 2013 by Tor, and (in the UK) by Constable & Robinson.
+A Chinese edition appeared in 2021 from New Star Press of Beijing, under the title (in roman type) Future Preloaded.
 More about Twenty-First Century Science Fiction here.

-Patrick also plays guitar and sometimes sings, most recently in a band called Whisperado, which consists of three New York guys who write and play songs about the American essentials: bowling, capitalism, and demanding women.
+Patrick also plays guitar and sometimes sings.
+From 2003 to 2021 he was in a band called Whisperado, which consisted of several New Yorkers who wrote and played songs about essential American subjects such as bowling, capitalism, and demanding women.
 Whisperado’s sound has been variously described as “rootsy,” “acceptable,” and “loud.”
-Whisperado’s debut EP Some Other Place (2006) and followup full-length album I’m Not the Road (2012) can be purchased on iTunes, CDBaby, and all the other places where you crazy digital kids get music nowadays.
+Whisperado’s debut EP Some Other Place (2006), followup full-length album I’m Not the Road (2012), and final album Out the Door (2019), can be heard and/or purchased on iTunes, CD Baby, Spotify, and all those other places you crazy digital kids get your music nowadays.

 Teresa writes.
-Some of her essays have been collected in a volume called Making Book.
-“Teresa Nielsen Hayden is a bloody good writer.” (—David Langford)
+In 1994, some of her essays were collected in a volume called Making Book.
+“Teresa Nielsen Hayden is a bloody good writer.” (—David Langford) A sequel collection, Making Conversation, was published in 2016 for the 74th World Science Fiction Covention, MidAmericon II, at which both of us were among the guests of honor.

 In 2003 the New England Science Fiction Association honored us with their annual Skylark Award, which is basically cool beyond our ability to quite explain.
 Thank you, NESFA, you rock.
 Jane Yolen was awarded the Skylark in 1990; here’s the cautionary tale she now delivers at every Skylark ceremony.